mars0i/imp/README.md

 advanced textbook.)
 * The perhaps easier *Lower Previsions* by Troffaes and de Cooman.
   (The same comment applies.)
-* A philosophical classic, *The Enterprise of Knowledge* by Isaac Levi
+* A philosophical classic, *The Enterprise of Knowledge* by Isaac Levi.
 * The philosophical and mathematical classic of the field, *Statistical Reasoning with Imprecise Probaiblities* by Peter Walley.
 * *Markov Set-Chains* by Darald J. Hartfiel.
-A beautiful little book on methods for extending Markov chains for one kind of imprecise probability (or uncertainty, which is how Hartfiel frames the domain).
+A beautiful little book on methods for extending Markov chains for one kind of imprecise probability (or uncertainty, which is how Hartfiel frames it).

 There's much more.